AdobeDocs/experience-manager-guides.en/help/product-guide/native-pdf/add-barcode.md

 ### Update the template's CSS to render a barcode value

 Modify the `layout.css` file to render a barcode during the PDF generation.
 Various barcode types like 'qrcode' and 'pdf417' are supported.
-For more details, see [Barcode types](#barcode-types).
+For more details, view [Barcode types](#barcode-types).